Plushtoast/dsa5-foundryVTT-wiki/active-effects.md

 ## Actor Effects
 To add a custom effect to a character open the character sheet and go to the status tab.
 Add a new status with the plus button inside the add effect menu.
-You can then edit the new status change its name and set the desired alterations to you character.
+You can then edit the new status.
+Change its name and set the desired alterations to you character.

 ![grafik](https://user-images.githubusercontent.com/44941845/112887103-0d442100-90d3-11eb-8ee5-aa056fcbe8e7.png)